-Effective fall 2012, all students pursuing a BA degree in French or Spanish without teacher certification will be required to score at a level of intermediate-high on the ACTFL Oral Proficiency Interview in order to receive their degree.
+All students pursuing a BA degree in French or Spanish without teacher certification are required to score at a level of intermediate-high on the ACTFL Oral Proficiency Interview in order to receive their degree.
 This course should be taken during the senior year.
 For students in the teacher education program, the course must be completed before the internship begins.